 If you’re a youtube watcher, you’ve probably heard about recent videos on content burnout, where YouTubers are constantly having to churn out video content, and it takes away the fun.
 Well, that happens with cross stitch too.
 Sure, you might not have an audience to satisfy, you’re probably your own worst critic, but keeping up your cross stitch mojo, especially when you’re tackling a big project, can be hard.
 Real hard.
 But there are ways to solve that problem!

 Stitch up some small projects

 One of the greatest ways to get through a big project, or even a rut you might be having, is to pick up small stitches.
-Thoses small stitches might take you a weekend, and you might not even be super into them, but they acomplish two things.
-The first, is it gives you that completion high all cross stitchers know, and secondly, it gives you renewed enthusiasm for what you’re currently doing.
-Yeh, you might be stitching away at the same page for 3 months solid, but doing a throw away project gives you that perspective that actually, what you’re stitching right now is going to be awesome.
+Those small stitches might take you a weekend, and you might not even be super into them, but they accomplish two things.
+The first is it gives you that completion high all cross stitchers know, and secondly, it gives you renewed enthusiasm for what you’re currently doing.
+Yeh, you might be stitching away at the same page for 3 months solid, but doing a throwaway project gives you that perspective that actually, what you’re stitching right now is going to be awesome.

 Look for inspiration

 We mentioned cross stitch inspiration at the top of this blog, but actually, inspiration is one of the best things for you.
 Yes, you might come away with a list as long as your arm of things you want to stitch, and might even have a few patterns to boot, but it’ll remind you why you like stitching, and why you like stitching that epic you’re on currently.